Mark Montgomery (baseball): New York Yankees

-Montgomery began his career with the Class A- Staten Island Yankees of the New York–Penn League in 2011 where he pitched four games before being promoted to the Class A Charleston RiverDogs for the rest of the year.
+Montgomery began his career with the Low–A Staten Island Yankees of the New York–Penn League in 2011, where he pitched four games before being promoted to the Single–A Charleston RiverDogs for the rest of the year.
+The day after his promotion, Montgomery record five strikeouts in one inning.
 Between the two teams, he had a 1.91 ERA, 51 strikeouts, 13 walks, and 15 saves in 26 games with 28.1 innings pitched, with no win-loss record.

-The next year, Montgomery pitched for the Yankees' A+ and AA teams, the Tampa Yankees and Trenton Thunder.
-He went 7-2 with a stellar 1.54 ERA in 46 games/64.1 innings pitched with 99 strikeouts, 22 walks, and 15 saves once again.
+In 2012, Montgomery started the season with the Yankees' High–A affiliate, the Tampa Yankees, before earning a promotion to the Trenton Thunder, the organization's Double-A affiliate.
+He was selected as a Florida State League Mid-Season All-Star.
+Between the two levels, Montgomery went 7-2 with a stellar 1.54 ERA in 46 games/64.1 innings pitched with 99 strikeouts, 22 walks, and 15 saves once again.
+He also pitched in the Arizona Fall League that year, appearing in the Rising Stars game and being named to the AFL All-Prospect Team.